Irish diaspora: Mexico

 The County Wexford born William Lamport, better known to most Mexicans as Guillén de Lampart, was a precursor of the Independence movement and author of the first proclamation of independence in the New World.
-His statue stands today in the Crypt of Heroes beneath the Column of Independence in Mexico City.
+His statue stands today inside the column of the Angel of Independence in Mexico City, Mexico.
 Juan de O'Donojú y O'Ryan, of Irish descent, was the last Viceroy of New Spain (Mexico), died and is buried in Mexico City.

-Some of the most famous Irishmen in Mexican history are probably "Los Patricios".
-Many communities also existed in Mexican Texas until the revolution there, when they sided with Roman Catholic Mexico against Protestant pro-US elements.
+Among the most famous Irishmen in Mexican history are "Los Patricios" of Saint Patrick's Battalion.
+Many communities existed in Mexican Texas until the revolution there, when they sided with Roman Catholic Mexico against Protestant pro-US elements.
 The Batallón de San Patricio, a battalion of US troops who deserted and fought alongside the Mexican Army against the United States in the Mexican–American War of 1846–1848, is well known in Mexican history.
+The most well known of these was Major John Riley.

 Mexico also has a large number of people of Irish ancestry, among them the actor Anthony Quinn.
 There are monuments in Mexico City paying tribute to those Irish who fought for Mexico in the 19th century.
 There is a monument to Los Patricios in the fort of Churubusco.
 During the Great Famine, thousands of Irish immigrants entered the country.
-Other Mexicans of Irish descent are: Romulo O'Farril, Juan O'Gorman, Edmundo O'Gorman and Alejo Bay (Governor of the state of Sonora).
+Other notable Mexicans of Irish descent are Romulo O'Farril, Juan O'Gorman, and Edmundo O'Gorman.

 United States

 The first Irish came to modern day America during the 1600s mostly to Virginia and mostly indentured servants.

-The diaspora to the United States was immortalised in the words of many songs including the famous Irish ballad, "The Green Fields of America":
+The diaspora to the United States was immortalised in the words of many songs including the Irish ballad, "The Green Fields of America":